What Is a Decision-Driven Dashboard? Why Most Dashboards Still Don’t Help Teams Decide

 What Is a Decision-Driven Dashboard?

 A decision-driven dashboard is a dashboard designed around the decisions a team needs to make.
-It does not simply collect metrics in one place.
-It helps people understand what changed, why it matters, and where attention should go next.
+It does not simply collect metrics, charts, and filters in one place.
+It helps people understand what changed, why the change matters, and what kind of action should be discussed next.

-That sounds simple, but in practice it is very different from how many dashboards are built.
+This sounds simple, but it is very different from how many dashboards are actually built.
 Many dashboards begin with available data.
 A team lists the KPIs, adds charts, creates filters, and tries to make the page clean.
-The result may be visually clear, but it still leaves people with the harder part of the work: interpreting what the numbers mean for action.
+The result may be visually clear, but it still leaves people with the hardest part of the work: deciding what the numbers mean for action.

 Most dashboards show what happened.
 Decision-driven dashboards help teams decide what to do next.